This post may contain affiliate links. Please see our disclosure policy for more details.

 This soup is thick and creamy, thanks to all the vegetables and avocado!
 And it truly feels like a meal especially when enjoyed with a side of grilled cheese, a tomato soup’s always and forever bestie.

-This moist and fluffy cornbread would be a delicious accompaniment as well!
+This moist healthy cornbread would be a delicious accompaniment as well!

-You can enjoy this soup cold or warm depending on the season and your mood, just like this creamy cauliflower soup, and carrot and lentil soup.
+You can enjoy this soup cold or warm depending on the season and your mood, just like this creamy cauliflower soup, carrot and lentil soup, and pumpkin and carrot soup.

 Ingredients